cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-metabase.md

 ---
-title: How to Build an Open Source Cloud Asset Inventory with Metabase
+title: How to Visualize CloudQuery Data with Metabase
 tag: tutorial
-date: 2022/06/01
 description: >-
-  How to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Metabase for visualization, monitoring and reporting.
+  How to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Metabase for visualization, monitoring and reporting.
 author: yevgenypats
 ---